-Our water system serves approximately 4,676 people (based on 2000 census figures) through 1199 service connections.
-The total water produced in 2009 was 228 million gallons; another 0.9 million gallons was purchased from the Town of Greenburgh during periods when the Catskill Aqueduct was shut down for maintenance by the City of New York.
-Greenburgh also purchases water from the City of New York, through a separate aqueduct.
+Our water system serves approximately 4,676 people (based on 2000 census figures) through 1200 service connections.
+The total water produced in 2010 was 237 million gallons; another 6 million gallons was purchased from the Town of Greenburgh during periods when the Catskill Aqueduct was shut down for maintenance by the City of New York.
+Greenburgh purchases water from the City of New York, through a separate aqueduct.

-The daily average of water treated and pumped into the distribution system was 625,000 gallons.
-The amount of water delivered to customers for the year was 171 million gallons.
-When subtracted from the amount of water produced, this leaves an un-metered total of 57 million gallons or 25% of the total amount produced.
+The total water treated and pumped into the distribution system was 201 million gallons, (daily average of 551,000 gallons).
+When subtracted from the amount of water produced, this leaves an un-metered total of 42 million gallons or 17% of the total amount produced.
 This water was used to flush mains to improve water quality, test fire hydrants, fight fires and lost through leakage.
-In 2009, water customers were charged \$6.35 per 1,000 gallons of water; commercial users were charged a stepped rate beginning at \$6.60 per 1,000 gallons for the first 100,000 gallons used and topping off at \$8.10 per 1,000 gallons from 500,001 gallons and above.
+In 2010, water customers were charged \$6.35 per 1,000 gallons of water; commercial users were charged a stepped rate beginning at \$6.60 per 1,000 gallons for the first 100,000 gallons used and topping off at \$8.10 per 1,000 gallons from 500,001 gallons and above.